 A classic chino silhouette receives a textured treatment, thanks to fine wale cotton.

-Try a touch of texture with these nearly navy, relaxed-fitting chino pants designed out of classic corduroy.
+Try a touch of texture with these nearly navy, regular-fitting chino men's pants designed out of classic corduroy.

-These rider pants transition to an everyday statement garment with a classic slim fit and four-pocket construction.
+These rider men's pants transition to an everyday statement with a classic slim fit and four-pocket construction.

 With unfinished hems, these riding pants can be adjusted to your inseam length and boot style.
 At the same time, a timeless five-pocket silhouette provides a greater degree of versatility.

-A slim fit and accents like skull rivets give these PU faux leather pants an unmistakable rock star character.
+A slim fit and accents like skull rivets give these PU faux leather men's pants that rock star character.